oliverscheer/oliverscheer/README.md

 # Hello and Servus, I'm Oliver Scheer 👋

-I'm a seasoned Principal Software Engineer with over two decades of professional experience in software development.
-With a keen focus on developer experiences, DevOps, and cloud technologies, I bring a wealth of expertise across various frontend, backend, and cloud platforms.
+I'm a seasoned Principal Software Engineer with over two decades of professional experience in software development in the field.
+With a keen focus on working in teams, developer experiences, DevOps, and cloud technologies, I bring a wealth of expertise across various frontend, backend, and cloud platforms.

 As an open-minded and empathetic developer, I thrive on collaborative coding endeavors, finding joy in writing code as part of a team.
 I also assume the role of an architect, adept at unraveling and solving complex technical challenges for our valued customers.